 David Ross Sports Village, University of Nottingham

-The new state-of-the-art £40m David Ross Sports Village promises to be a fantastic new addition to The University of Nottingham’s Park Campus, providing all its sports teams and clubs with a great range of innovative new facilities in a lively and inclusive environment.
+The new state-of-the-art £40m David Ross Sports Village is a fantastic new addition to The University of Nottingham’s Park Campus, providing all its sports teams and clubs with a great range of innovative new facilities in a lively and inclusive environment.

-The construction of the new complex will see the comprehensive redevelopment of the existing sports centre to make way for a new building, which will be three times the previous size.
-The complex will include a new main sports hall, 200 station fitness suite, sports science facilities and office accommodation.
-The creation of a modern, custom-built sporting infrastructure will play a major role in inspiring increased participation.
+The construction of the new complex has seen the comprehensive redevelopment of the existing sports centre to make way for a new building, which is three times the previous size.
+The complex includes a new main sports hall, 200 station fitness suite, sports science facilities and office accommodation.
+The creation of a modern, custom-built sporting infrastructure is playing a major role in inspiring increased participation.

-The new building will house the largest University sports hall in the UK at 3,840sq.m that will offer 20 badminton courts, 4 netball courts, 4 volleyball courts, 4 basketball courts, 4 handball courts, 4 indoor hockey pitches, 2 korfball pitches and 4 futsall pitches.
-The building is also expected to include a climbing wall, indoor sprint track, strength and conditioning facility, archery and fencing hall, dance studios, snooker hall and martial arts dojo.
-Squash courts are proposed including a full glass court with spectator seating.
+The new building houses the largest University sports hall in the UK at 3,840sq.m that offers 20 badminton courts, 4 netball courts, 4 volleyball courts, 4 basketball courts, 4 handball courts, 4 indoor hockey pitches, 2 korfball pitches and 4 futsall pitches.
+The building also includes a climbing wall, indoor sprint track, strength and conditioning facility, archery and fencing hall, dance studios, snooker hall and martial arts dojo.
+Squash courts are also included with a full glass court with spectator seating.

-The new development will help deliver the University’s ambition to significantly increase participation in sports at all levels — from encouraging children to experience a range of new sporting pastimes, through to the enhancement of elite performance at a national and international level.
+The new development is helping to deliver the University’s ambition to significantly increase participation in sports at all levels — from encouraging children to experience a range of new sporting pastimes, through to the enhancement of elite performance at a national and international level.